Cohomology and geometry of Deligne--Lusztig varieties for ${\rm GL}_n$: Introduction

 Since all steps in our version of the double induction induce isomorphisms on the cohomology groups as $\Fpbar$-vector spaces, and we have higher vanishing for the base case, we may analyze the $\GL_n(\Fq)$-action after we obtain the cohomology.
-In particular, the global section or their irreducible components are isomorphic to the base field, so they have to be trivial representations of their corresponding $P(\Fq)$.
+In particular, the global sections of the irreducible components are isomorphic to the base field, so they have to be trivial representations of their corresponding $P(\Fq)$.

 If we consider the sheaf of Witt vectors $W_m\left(\Osh_{\Xo(w)}\right)$ of length $m$ on $\Xo(w)$, our theorem implies that